About the programme

 - Free, interactive webinars covering and complementing our workshop content.
 These are held at lunchtimes and the evenings.

 Find out about workshop dates in your area and online.

 - Free resources for Chairs supporting the workshop topics.
 Includes guides, tips and tools to help you put what you have learnt into action.

 - Monthly e-bulletin helping you know what we are doing and when.
 Be the first to know about new resources and hear the views of other Chairs on important topics.

 - Online platforms to meet and learn with other Chairs.
 Chairing can be lonely.
 We will be finding other ways to help you meet and network with others.

-Thanks to a generous grant from the Big Lottery Fund our online and written resources are free of charge.
-Workshops only cost £20 and a travel bursary is available to support organisations with an income of under £100k with the cost of travel.
+Thanks to a generous grant from The National Lottery Community Fund, our online and written resources are free of charge.
+Workshops only cost £20.
+A travel bursary is available to support organisations with an income of under £100k with the cost of travel.